 6) This bill mandates a mental health warning label for social media platforms.
-This bill responds to the Surgeon General's call for a warning label.
-Adopting the definition of "social media platform" from section 124 of the federal Trafficking Victims Prevention and Protection Reauthorization Act of 202258 - the definition used in Senators Britt and Fetterman's "Stop the Scroll Act," a federal social media warning label bill - AB 56 requires platforms to display the following message, based on the Surgeon General's advisory:
+This bill responds to Surgeon General Murthy's call for a warning label.
+Adopting the definition of "social media platform" from section 124 of the federal Trafficking Victims Prevention and Protection Reauthorization Act of 202258 - the definition used in Senators Britt and Fetterman's "Stop the Scroll Act," a federal social media warning label bill - AB 56 requires platforms to display the following message: